 Mixology may seem like a new form of art, only recently becoming fashionable but it actually has roots back to the nineteenth century, first appearing in a published piece of text in 1862.

-Less than 10 years later, ‘mixologist’ was a profession on the U.S. government register as people flocked to bars to see them work their magic.
+Less than 10 years later, the ‘mixologist’ was a profession on the U.S. government register with people flocking to bars to see them work their magic.
 It was these years that saw the biggest expansion of mixology and its official birth.
 Some, however, say the 1600s were its origins, with some of the first creations of mixed drinks like Cobblers.
-Whilst this is true, the idea of mixology and how we know it, has much more resemblance to cocktailing in the 1800s.
+Whilst this is true, the idea of mixology and how we know it, has much more resemblance to the cocktailing culture of the 1800s.

 Its popularity was born out of the rise of distilled spirits, or rather the standardisation of spirit distillation.
 By the 1950s and 1960s, cocktail culture was starting to explode again in the USA and so too did mixology.

-But it was a post-prohibition America that gave life back into mixology and moulded what the artform lives off today.
+But it was a post-prohibition America that gave life back into mixology and created what the artform lives off today.